hmaldonadovilla/community-kitchen/README.md

 - **New column**: `Config (JSON/REF)` in each Config sheet.
 Use it to store JSON or `REF:SheetName` for line items and upload settings.
 - **Line items**: Set `Type` to `LINE_ITEM_GROUP` and provide a `lineItemConfig` via JSON or `REF:SheetName` pointing to a sheet with columns: ID, Type, Label EN, Label FR, Label NL, Required?, Options (EN/FR/NL).
 Types inside a line item can be DATE, TEXT, PARAGRAPH, NUMBER, CHOICE, CHECKBOX.
+- **Line-item add modes**: `lineItemConfig.addMode` can be:
+  - `overlay`: opens a multi-select overlay for the `anchorFieldId` CHOICE field and creates one row per selected value.
+  - `auto`: when the anchor field has an `optionFilter.dependsOn`, rows are auto-created/recomputed as soon as all dependencies are filled (one row per allowed anchor option).
+Auto-generated rows are overwritten when dependencies change, while manual rows are preserved.
 - **File uploads**: Set `Type` to `FILE_UPLOAD` and provide `uploadConfig` in the Config column (JSON).
 Supported keys: `destinationFolderId`, `maxFiles`, `maxFileSizeMb`, `allowedExtensions`.
 - **Filters**: Add `optionFilter` in the Config JSON to filter CHOICE/CHECKBOX options (works in line items too). `dependsOn` accepts a single field ID or an array for multi-field dependencies; for line items, it can also reference top-level fields.
 Build composite keys in `optionMap` by joining dependency values with `||`, plus a `*` fallback.
   Example: `{ "optionFilter": { "dependsOn": ["Product","Supplier"], "optionMap": { "Carrots||Local": ["Crates"], "Carrots": ["Bags","Crates"], "*": ["Bags"] } } }`